patherlkd/easy-pair-table-lammps/README.md

 This tool is currently has been tested with style = linear and spline.
 Other options (RSQ and BITMAP etc.) can be introduced through minor edits to create_lammps_pairstyle_table.py.

+## How to contribute?

+If you have used this tool and want to add your potential, then send  the python code for such a potential along with the potential and force test plots to luke.davis@ucl.ac.uk.
+Then I will add it to the potentials_for_lammps.py.

 ## Dependencies:
 Linux, python3
 ### Python packages